Quick links: help overview · quick reference · user manual toc · reference manual toc

 <

-The full backtrace is most useful, send us the bt.txt file:
+The full backtrace is most useful; please send us the backtrace.txt file

 >bash